radovankavicky/core/README.md

 mailing list for the
 [Econometrics Free Library](http://www.econometricslibrary.org),
 <econometricslibrary@librelist.com> (this is the mailing list for our
-parent organization); the [Librelist homepage](http://librelist.com/) has more information about sending messages to this discussion list.
+parent project); the [Librelist homepage](http://librelist.com/) has more information about sending messages to this discussion list and [archives are available online as well](http://librelist.com/browser/econometricslibrary/).
 The second is by
 [filing an issue report for the project](https://github.com/EconometricsLibrary/GraduateText/issues/new).

 If you find an error in the text, please let us know through one of